Bill Elgart’s Life in Music: from Massachusetts to Germany

 In 2012, Bill Elgart and Friedrich Glorian created some original music for the Strado Compagnia dance performance at the Lange Nacht der Museen and Edwin Scharff Museum in Ulm, Germany:

-Baars – Kneer – Elgart’s Give No Quarter in 2013
+Baars – Kneer – Elgart’s Give No Quarter

 The Ab Baars, Meinrad Kneer, and Bill Elgart trio also appeared live at the Konftontationen Festival in Nickelsdorf, Austria in 2013:

 In 2013, Bill Elgart appeared on Give No Quarter with Dutch tenor saxophonist, clarinet, and shakuhachi player Ab Baars and Kneer.